nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 Displays the list of all vendors that supply a particular drug.

+### Feature-delete vendor supply

+Deletes a drug from a vendor's supply list.

 ### Feature-add to cart

 Adds a drug to a virtual shopping cart if the requested quantity is available in the inventory.
 It keeps track of the